SlapOS/slapos/software/rapid-cdn/README.rst

 About SSL and SlapOS Master Zero Knowledge
 ==========================================

-**IMPORTANT**: One Caddy can not serve more than one specific SSL site and be compatible with obsolete browser (i.e.: IE8).
-See http://wiki.apache.org/httpd/NameBasedSSLVHostsWithSNI

-SSL keys and certificates are directly send to the frontend cluster in order to follow zero knowledge principle of SlapOS Master.
+**IMPORTANT**: Old browsers, like Internet Explorer 8, which do not supporting `SNI <http://wiki.apache.org/httpd/NameBasedSSLVHostsWithSNI>`_ might not be able to use SSL based endpoints (https).

 *Note*: Until master partition or slave specific certificate is uploaded each slave is served with fallback certificate.
 This fallback certificate is self signed, does not match served hostname and results with lack of response on HTTPs.

 Obtaining CA for KeDiFa
 -----------------------